Sebastianhju/Runeterra-5e/Items/Very Rare Items.md

 **Substain**: The maximum amount of regeneration stacks you can gain are doubled.

-**Warmogs Heart**: As a bonus action, you can give yoursel stacks of regeneration equal to three times your proficiency bonus.
-Once this effect is used, it cannot be used again until 30 seconds pass.
+**Warmogs Heart**: As a bonus action, you can give yoursel stacks of regeneration equal to two times your proficiency bonus.
+You can do this a number of times equal to your proficiency bonus before you must finish a long rest.

 **Allways Ready**: Whenever you roll initiative, you start with 75 hit points, unless your current hit points are higher.